Canada in World War I: Atlantic campaign

 On 5 September 1918, the Royal Canadian Naval Air Service (RCNAS) was formed with a main function to carry out anti-submarine operations using flying boat patrol aircraft.
-The U.S. Navy's Naval Air Station Halifax, located on the eastern shores of the harbour at Eastern Passage, Nova Scotia, was acquired but following the November 11, 1918 Armistice, the RCNAS was discontinued.
+The U.S. Navy's Naval Air Station Halifax, on the eastern shores of the harbour at Eastern Passage, Nova Scotia, was acquired but following the November 11, 1918 Armistice, the RCNAS was discontinued.

 Home Front

 Conscription

-The underlying tension between French and British Canada exploded during World War I. Prior to the war, the French Canadians did not see themselves obliged to serve the British interests.
+The underlying tension between French and British Canada came to national attention during World War I. Prior to the war, the French Canadians did not see themselves obliged to serve the British interests.
 The issue reached its zenith when Canadian Prime Minister Robert Borden introduced the Canadian Military Service Act of 1917.
-Although some farmers and factory workers opposed the legislation, it was in Quebec, where conscription was most vociferously denounced.
-Leading the campaign against conscription was Quebec nationalist Henri Bourassa and Sir Wilfrid Laurier who argued that the war pitted Canadians against each other.
-In the subsequent election, Robert Borden was able to convince enough English-speaking Liberals to vote for his party.
-In the Canadian Federal Election of 1917, the Union government won 153 seats, nearly all from English Canada.
+Although some farmers and factory workers opposed the legislation, it was in Quebec where conscription was most vociferously denounced.
+Leading the campaign against conscription was Quebec nationalist Henri Bourassa and Sir Wilfrid Laurier, who argued that the war pitted Canadians against each other.
+In the subsequent election of 1917, Borden was able to convince enough English-speaking Liberals to vote for his party, and the Union government won 153 seats, nearly all from English Canada.
 The Liberals won 82 seats.
 Although the Union government won a large majority of seats, the Union government won only 3 seats in Quebec.

-Of the 120,000 conscripts raised in the war, only 47,000 were actually sent overseas.
-Despite this, the rift between French- and English-speaking Canadians was indelible and would last for many years to come.
+Of the 96,000 conscripts listed on strength with the CEF, 47,589 were sent overseas and 24,132 had joined units in France.
+They arrived in time to aid the rebuilding and reorganization of the Canadian Corps and through the Hundred Days campaign.
+Despite this, the rift between French- and English-speaking Canadians was indelible and lasted for many years.